 Neutering: do dogs & cats miss their testicles after neutering?

-This blog started as a completely empathetic and not an intellectually rigorous investigation on neutering your pet.
+This blog started as not an intellectually rigorous investigation on neutering your pet.
 I coined the term “phantom balls” to determine if your dog or cat miss his testicles after he is neutered?
 For most men reading this blog, the thought of neutering/ castration is well, “Ouch!”
 We empathize as we own those similar body parts namely balls/ testicles.